caipeishen/English-Note/README.md

 >
 > Sure.
 Um, no problem.
 >
-> Springdale.com has all the events listed for the city.
+> Springdale has all the events listed for the city.
 >
 > lt covers the concert hall, the auditorium ...
 You really should check it out.
 >